 Coaching is a partnership.
 It’s a partnership built on trust and a willingness to test, to explore, to discover and experiment.
 Fundamentally however it’s success depends upon the willingness to begin practicing something new.
 We are after all the product of all our habits, all of which have been acquired over time and many of which are oblivious to us.
 Coaching requires us to shine a light on those habits, make them conscious and then begin to consciously practice new ways of speaking, doing and being.

 As your coach it’s my job to help you along this path.
-I’ll help you to become a smarter observer of yourself and others, and then to work out where you help yourself and where you don’t.
+I’ll help you to become a smarter observer of yourself and others.
+You'll be able to work out where you help yourself and where you don’t.
 We then work on what you want to change and how you are going to get on with it.

 However we structure the programme, what I do promise is a powerful methodology that can be transformational if you want it to be.
 You can expect to be on your feet, you can expect to have to work with your senses and sensation, your emotions as well as your thought and reasoning capacities.
 One of the lessons that I have learned is that the body reveals who we are in how it shows up (think confidence for example, or anger, or embarrassment - it shows up in the body) - and during coaching I’ll help you learn how this is relevant to your everyday interactions and how to have it work for you in ways that are helpful and productive.